 Mahatma Gandhi’s Early Movements

-Gandhiji after returning from Africa in 1915 and joining Indian National Congress, his political guru was Gopal Krishna Gokhale.
+Gandhiji after returning from Africa in 1915 and joining the Indian National Congress, his political guru was Gopal Krishna Gokhale.
 In 1916 at Ahmedabad, he established Sabarmati Ashram so that his followers could practice truth and nonviolence.

 1. Champaran Satyagraha 1917